 The available screen NSW funds in a particular round, and each project’s assessed real need for the funds

 The diversity of the Create NSW slate

 Projects for which an indigenous assessment is commissioned will be assessed with reference to Screen Australia’s guidelines Pathways & Protocols: a filmmaker’s guide to working with Indigenous people, culture and concepts

-Applications for rollover of Screen NSW development investment will be considered by the Advisory Committee at the same time as Production Finance or Regional Filming Fund applications.
-Standalone applications may be approved out of round where no other Screen NSW finance is being sought.
-See Terms of Trade for an explanation of terms governing repayment, retention and rollover of Screen NSW development investment.
+Applications for rollover of Create NSW development investment will be considered by the Advisory Committee at the same time as Production Finance or Regional Filming Fund applications.
+Standalone applications may be approved out of round where no other Create NSW finance is being sought.
+See Terms of Trade for an explanation of terms governing repayment, retention and rollover of Create NSW development investment.